 From Venice to Newport on Tay, Scotland.
-Tatha Gallery is thrilled that David Cass has made 12 works available to us following his successful show " Where Once the Waters’ at the Venice Biennale 2022.
+Tatha Gallery is thrilled that David Cass has made 12 works available to us following his successful show Where Once the Waters at Venice Biennale 2022.

 Rising sea levels have been the principal focus of my artwork for some time now, and I’ve used a variety of media to raise awareness.
 But I always come back to painting, the subject I studied and the medium I feel most affinity with.
 I wanted to exhibit the series in Venice, for this is perhaps Europe’s first clear victim of rising water.

 These miniature seas are painted in oil onto metal tins I’ve been collecting for many years.
 I felt that the surfaces in this collection needed to be approachable, familiar and accessible; just as the data concerning the state of our planet needs to be.
 The series speaks quietly of a need to come together, to combine our actions, to live within our means, take care of our resources and focus on a sustainable future.

 Each is named for a day of the year.